SRP-AM/SRP_AM_Prediction_Challenge/File Return Folder/README.md

 However, center of the pass predictive behavior is important for cross model comparison, so this exercise is *highly encouraged.*

 ## Optional Calibration Return Files
-The following calibration return files are optionally included to demonstrate model performance on the calibration data.
+The following calibration return files are *optional but encouraged* for final evaluation.

 #### DeformationMapsCal.xlsx
 Calibration deformation predictions should be appended to the original calibration deformation file, as the third column (called "Predictions" here).